-We want to make sure that Accommodation is a safe living environment, University of Auckland strongly encourages all of our Residents to have up-to-date inoculations for all preventable diseases such as MMR (measles, mumps and rubella) whooping cough, diphtheria, chickenpox, polio etc. It is strongly recommended that you consider getting immunised for meningococcal disease as well.
+We want to make sure that Accommodation is a safe living environment, the University strongly encourages all of our Residents to have up-to-date inoculations for all preventable diseases such as MMR (measles, mumps and rubella) whooping cough, diphtheria, chickenpox, polio etc. It is strongly recommended that you consider getting immunised for meningococcal disease as well.